dagraham/etm-dgraham/README.md

 Here are the options with their default values from that file.
 The lines beginning with `#` are comments that describe the settings.

     #### begin cfg.yaml ####
-	version: 4.9.1
+    etmversion: 4.11.18
     # The current version of etm and this file.
 DO NOT EDIT.
 This is
     # automatically updated when a new version of etm is installed.

     ampm: true
     # true or false.
 Use AM/PM format for datetimes if true else
     # use 24 hour format.
+See also the show_minutes setting.

-    show_minutes: {show_minutes}
+    show_minutes: false
     # true or false.
 If true show ":00" in agenda and forthcoming views
     # when displaying times with zero minutes else suppress zero minutes
     # from being displayed.
 E.g., "9:00-10:30" if true else "9-10:30".
+    # When ampm if false and show_minutes is true, hours will be displayed
+    # with leading zeros applicable.

-    dayfirst:  true
+    dayfirst:  false
     yearfirst: true
-    # true or false.
+    # each true or false.
 Whenever an ambiguous date is parsed, dayfirst
     # and yearfirst parameters control how the information is processed
     # using this precedence:
-    #
-    #   If dayfirst is False and yearfirst is False:
-    #       MM-DD-YY
-    #       DD-MM-YY
-    #       YY-MM-DD
+    # yearfirst: true
+    # 	dayfirst: true  => YDM
-    #
+    #   dayfirst: false => YMD
-    #   If dayfirst is True and yearfirst is False:
-    #       DD-MM-YY
-    #       MM-DD-YY
-    #       YY-MM-DD
+    # yearfirst: false
-    #
+    # 	dayfirst: true  => DMY
-    #   If dayfirst is False and yearfirst is True:
-    #       YY-MM-DD
-    #       MM-DD-YY
-    #       DD-MM-YY
-    #
+    #   dayfirst: false => MDY
+    # E.g., with both true, 3/4/5 would be interpreted as May 4, 2003.
+    # When possible, dates will also be displayed respecting these settings.
+    # I.e., the year will generally be displayed first when yearfirst is
+    # true and last otherwise.
+Similarly, the day will generally be displayed
-    #   If dayfirst is True and yearfirst is True:
+    # before the month when dayfirst is true and after the month otherwise.

-    #       YY-MM-DD
-    #       DD-MM-YY
-    #       MM-DD-YY
+    beginbusy: 7
+    # non-negative integer.
+The number of hours after midnight to begin the
+    # busy view display of busy times for each day.
+The display continues
+    # for 14 hours after the begin_busy hour.
+E.g. with 'begin_busy: 7' the
+    # display would show busy times from 7am (7h) until 9pm (21h).

     updates_interval: 0
     # non-negative integer.
 If positive,  automatically check for updates